Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the garage does not generate as much revenue as is projected, then the City will pay the difference and collect payments from property owners in the proposed Special Assessment District (click the link to view a map).
 The Special Assessment District includes the properties that surround the 3 Lincoln Street site.
 Funds will be collected from the property owners in the Special Assessment District only if revenues fall below 90% of projections.
 This mechanism is in place to ensure that no residential property tax dollars will be used for this project and that mill owners have an incentive to move forward with successful projects.

 If revenues exceed 110% of projections, the City will receive all extra revenues until upfront expenses have been repaid.
-When that point is reached, the City would then receive $0.90 of each dollar of additional benefits and Biddeford Innovation, Inc. would receive the remaining $0.10 of each dollar.
-Any revenues that are received will be placed in a Special Revenue Fund that would be used for parking-related expenses.
+When that point is reached, the City will then receive $0.90 of each dollar of additional benefits and Biddeford RiverWalk Community 1, LLC will receive the remaining $0.10 of each dollar.
+Any revenues that are received will be placed in a Special Revenue Fund that will be used for parking-related expenses.